multi-swe-bench/multi-swe-bench/Doc/demo.md

 Generally, this method does not require modifications.

 ### Class for running the Instance
-The final class is responsible for executing the Instance, which is defined as follows:
+The final class is responsible for running the Instance, which is defined as follows:

 ```
 @Instance.register("catchorg", "Catch2")